freemarketeers/books/shared-books/books/VoteForRFKJr/Intro.md

-# The Freedom Reconquista: Defeating the Priesthoods of Coercive Central Planning and Scientism with 'Austrian Economics' And The RFK.
+# The Freedom Reconquista: An Introduction to Austrian Economics, Cultural Evolution, and the RFK.
 Jr. 2024 Campaign.

 ## Preface.